-Cooperative Program support is a crucial financial lifeline that makes possible the ministry of New Orleans Baptist Theological Seminary.
-The Cooperative Program is a plan that channels the giving of dedicated Christians in Southern Baptist churches to is distributed through the SBC Cooperative Program budget to the national and international ministries of the SBC.
+The remaining amount of approximately \$200 million is distributed through the SBC Cooperative Program budget to the national and international ministries of the SBC.
 Of this amount, the International Mission Board receives 50 percent, and the North American Mission Board receives approximately 23 percent.
 Approximately 21 percent of the Cooperative Program budget goes to support the six SBC seminaries.
 New Orleans Baptist Theological Seminary receives approximately 4 percent of the Cooperative Program budget.